Microsoft launches Project Bonsai, an AI development platform for industrial systems

 Ramping up industries

 At a high level, Project Bonsai’s aim is to hasten the arrival of “Industry 4.0,” an industrial transformation Microsoft defines as the infusion of intelligence, connectivity, and automation into the physical world.
-Beyond new technology, Industry 4.0 entails new ecosystems and strategies that leverage AI to great gain; Microsoft cites a World Economic Forum study that found that 50% of organizations embracing AI within the next 7 years might double their cash flow.
+Beyond new technology, Industry 4.0 entails new ecosystems and strategies that leverage AI to great gain.
+Microsoft cites a World Economic Forum study that found 50% of organizations embracing AI within the next seven years might double their cash flow.

 For manufacturers in the transitional phase, often the end goal is to attain “prescriptive” intelligence, where adaptive, self-optimizing technology and processes help equipment and machinery adjust to changing inputs and conditions.
 Existing control systems have a limitation in that they operate on a set of deterministic instructions within predictable, unchanging environments.
 Next-generation control systems tap AI to go beyond basic automation, adjusting in real time to changing environments or inputs and even optimizing toward multiple goals.

 Project Bonsai is designed to create these systems, which also adopt a combination of digital feedback loops and human experience to inform actions and recommendations.
-Historical data drives particular operations and product improvements, enabling systems to complete tasks like calibration faster and more precisely than human operators.
+Historical data drives particular operations and product improvements, enabling systems to complete tasks like calibration more quickly and precisely than human operators.

 Machine teaching and simulation

 Project Bonsai is an outgrowth of Microsoft’s 2018 acquisition of Berkeley, California-based Bonsai, which previously received funding from the company’s venture capital arm M12.
 Bonsai is the brainchild of former Microsoft engineers Keen Browne and Mark Hammond, who’s now the general manager of business AI at Microsoft.
-The pair developed an approach on Google’s TensorFlow framework that abstracts low-level AI mechanics, enabling subject-matter experts regardless of AI aptitude to train autonomous systems to achieve goals.
+The pair developed an approach on Google’s TensorFlow framework that abstracts low-level AI mechanics, enabling subject-matter experts to train autonomous systems to achieve goals — regardless of AI aptitude.

 In September 2017, Bonsai established a new benchmark for autonomous industrial control systems, successfully training a robot arm to grasp and stack blocks in simulation.
 It performed a claimed 45 times faster than a comparable approach from Alphabet’s DeepMind.

 Microsoft refers to the abstraction process as machine teaching.
-Its central tenant is problem-solving through breaking down workloads into simpler concepts (or subconcepts) and then individually training them before combining them.
-This technique is also known as hierarchical deep reinforcement learning, which is when AI learns by executing decisions and receiving rewards for actions that get it closer to a goal.
+Its central tenant is problem-solving by breaking down workloads into simpler concepts (or subconcepts) and then individually training them before combining them.
+This technique is also known as hierarchical deep reinforcement learning, when AI learns by executing decisions and receiving rewards for actions that bring it closer to a goal.
 The company claims this technique can decrease training time while allowing developers to reuse concepts.

 For example, in a warehouse and logistics scenario, an engineering team could use machine teaching to train autonomous forklifts.
-They’d start with simpler skills like aligning with a pallet, and building on that, they’d teach the forklift to drive toward the pallet, pick it up, and set it down.
+Engineers would start with simpler skills like aligning with a pallet, and building on that they’d teach the forklift to drive toward the pallet, pick it up, and set it down.
 Ultimately, the autonomous forklift would learn to detect other people and equipment and return to its charging station.

-“There’s a joke in reinforcement learning among researchers that goes something like this: If you have a problem, and you model it like a reinforcement learning problem, now you have two problems,” Microsoft CVP Gurdeep Pall told VentureBeat in a phone interview.
+“There’s a joke in reinforcement learning among researchers that goes something like this: If you have a problem and you model it like a reinforcement learning problem, now you have two problems,” Microsoft CVP Gurdeep Pall told VentureBeat in a phone interview.
 “It’s a very complex field.
 It’s not just about selecting the right algorithm — continuous versus discrete, on-policy versus off-policy, model-based versus model-free, and hybrid models — but rewards.”

 As Pall explained, rewards in reinforcement learning describe every correct step that an AI tries.
 Crafting these rewards — which must be expressed mathematically — is difficult because they have to capture every nuance of multistep tasks.
 And improperly crafted rewards can result in catastrophic forgetting, where a model completely and abruptly forgets the information it previously learned.